Excuses Here, Excuses There…

 Payers provide physicians with what is called an Explanation of Benefits (EOB).
 Most EOBs contain a long list of codes indicating why the payer isn’t paying the claim, at least in full.
 This may be because the payer doesn’t think the service was justified (how would they know—they weren’t there).
 This may be because the payer doesn’t think whatever procedure was provided the patient was appropriate for the “point of service.”
 That is, whatever procedure was done should have been done in a hospital or out-patient surgery center instead of in a clinic.

 Or perhaps the insurer wont pay for a lab test unless certain diagnostic codes can be linked to the test.
 One of the popular bones of contention at this moment is whether men should undergo PSA tests.
 Insurance won’t pay for the cost of these tests unless the patient had a high PSA test result previously.
-Doesn’t matter if a man has a history of prostate cancer in his family.
+Doesn’t matter if a man has a history of prostatic cancer in his family.
 These are decisions insurance companies shouldn’t be making, but rather physicians in cooperation with the patient.

 Or how about states like North Dakota which do not require insurance companies to provide contraceptive coverage for those paying insurance premiums.
 When patients come to our clinic, we have to write the patients a prescription for the contraceptive injection and have them purchase it from the pharmacy around the corner and bring it to the clinic where we will give them the shot.
 Because North Dakota Blue Cross and Medicaid refuses to pay the clinic for the purchase of Depo-Provera for our patients.
 Depo-provera costs our clinic about $140.
 Since we cannot obtain any sort of reimbursement for this out-of-pocket expense, our only choice is to have patients purchase their own injectionable Depo-Provera and bring it to our clinic for their shots.
-North Dakota Medicaid won’t even pay for the cost of the injection, much less for the shot.
+North Dakota Medicaid won’t even pay for the cost of the injection, much less the shot.

 Insurance companies pull all kinds of nonsense to avoid paying claims.
 One of our nurse practitioners reassumed her maiden name by court order.
 One insurance company refuses to pay for any claims under her previous name after the date at which they recognized her maiden name as legal.
 That is, any claim we submit for a patient she saw before her name was changed the insurance company refuses to pay.
 Even though her provider number is unchanged and her nursing license clearly indicates her name has changed, and the insurance company has a copy of the court order.